TruAlignLogin

 Anonymous Access

-People do not withhold honesty only because they are ‘bad communicators.’
-Often they are accurately predicting punishment: dismissal, ridicule, retaliation, or cold withdrawal.
+People do not go quiet only because they are ‘bad communicators.’
+Often they are accurately predicting punishment: dismissal, ridicule, retaliation, or cold withdrawal used as control.
+The nervous system may flood — then words feel impossible.

 TruAlign safety framework